whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-04-Five-Four-Club-Subscription-July-2015-Review-Coupon.md

 <DD>Retail Value $35</DD>
 </DL>

-<p>This is our first T-Shirt from them and the quality feels great.
-I like how it's not just a plain shirt with some graphics on it (my husband has too many of those!), the zippered pocket with red lining made this different and fashion forward in my opinion.</p>
+<p>This is our first T-Shirt from them and the quality feels great, soft and 100% cotton.
+I like how it's not just a plain t-shirt with some graphics on it, my husband has too many of those!.
+The zippered pocket with red lining made this different and fashion forward in my opinion.</p>
 <figure>
       <center><img src='/images/FiveFourClubJuly2015Tshirtpocket.jpg'></center>
       <figcaption>Pocket in detail.</figcaption>